 Drinking problems can also have a negative impact on mental health.
 For instance, alcohol abuse and alcoholism can potentially make existing conditions worse, like depression or bipolar disorder, and can cause new problems to develop, such as anxiety, Dr. Watts noted.

 “Signs of alcohol dependence or addiction can include a need to drink more alcohol to get the same effect, constantly craving alcohol no matter the time of day or having withdrawal symptoms when you stop drinking—such as feeling sick to your stomach, sweating, or shaking,” Dr. Watts said.

 “Another sign that you might be an alcohol-dependent person is if you keep drinking even though it harms relationships with others, interferes with your work/school, or causes health problems.
 You may also give up other enjoyable activities so that you can spend time getting and drinking alcohol,” said Dr. Watts

 “To get a proper assessment of your symptoms, you should seek out a health professional who can see if an alcohol use disorder is present,” he said.
 “The sooner you identify any issues you or a loved one may have with alcohol, the sooner you can get help.”

-The Cook County Health & Hospitals System offers substance abuse assessments and treatment for people with alcohol or drug addiction.
-To connect with a licensed clinical social worker who can evaluate your needs for mental health or substance abuse treatment, please call CCHHS’ Behavioral Health Access Line at (844) 433-8793.
+The Cook County Health offers substance abuse assessments and treatment for people with alcohol or drug addiction.
+To connect with a licensed clinical social worker who can evaluate your needs for mental health or substance abuse treatment, please call CCH’ Behavioral Health Access Line at (844) 433-8793.

 April is Alcohol Awareness Month.
 For more information on alcoholism, treatment and recovery, visit NIAAA’s web site at https://www.rethinkingdrinking.niaaa.nih.gov/ .